Here’s a question we get all the time: What is the ROI of branding?

 - Meaningful: They appeal more, generate greater “love” and meet the individual’s expectations and needs.

 - Different: They are unique in a positive way and “set the trends”, staying ahead of the curve for the benefit of the consumer.

 - Salient: They come spontaneously to mind as the brand of choice for key needs.

-- Customer Obsessed: Brands that invest in, create, and bring to market is designed to meet important needs in people’s lives.
+- Customer Obsessed: Brands that invest in, create, and bring to market products or services designed to meet important needs in people’s lives.

-- Ruthlessly Pragmatic: Brands that make sure their products are available where and when customers need them, deliver consistent experiences, and make life easier for their customers.
+- Ruthlessly Pragmatic: Brands that make sure their products or servcies are available where and when customers need them, deliver consistent brand experiences, and make life easier for their customers.

 - Distinctively Inspired: Brands that make emotional connections, earn trust, and often exist to fulfill a larger purpose.

 - Pervasively Innovative: Brands that don’t rest on their laurels, but rather push the status quo, engage with customers in creative ways, and find new ways to address unmet needs.

 According to Prophet’s Associate Partner Jesse Purewal, the revenue growth of the world’s most relevant brands has outperformed the S&P 500 average by 28% over the last decade.